-Again, this is a pure optimization option choice local within a given function's body.
+Again, this is a pure local optimization.
 Compilers could provide the option to prefer zero binary size overhead (no tables) or fewer local branches in functions (tables), as with other space/time optimization options.

 4.1.6 Side by side examples